KrispyTech/airneis/docs/design/mockups/backoffice/layout.md

 ![Layout Mockup](./images/layout.png)

 This is the main layout that will be used for all other pages in our back-office.
-We can see the header, which contains "ÀIRNEIS" and "BACKOFFICE".
+We can see the header, which contains "ÀIRNEIS" and "Back Office".

 There is also a lateral bar which contains all the Backoffice navigations